-\begin{conj} Let $f$ be a harmonic weak Maass form of weight $\frac{1}{2}-m$ (with $m>0$) and representation $\rho_{L}$, and assume that $\xi_{\frac{1}{2}-m}f$ is holomorhic also at $\infty$.
-Assume further that the principal part of $f$ is algebraic (i.e., involves only Fourier coefficients which are algebraic over $\mathbb{Q}$), or even integral.
-Then if $\xi_{\frac{1}{2}-m}f\neq0$ (i.e., $f$ is not weakly holomorphic) then there is some Fourier coefficient of the holomorphic part of $f$ which is transcendental over $\mathbb{Q}$. \end{conj}
+\begin{conj} Let $f$ be a harmonic weak Maa\ss\ form of weight $\frac{1}{2}-m$ (with $m>0$) and representation $\rho_{L}$, and assume that $\xi_{\frac{1}{2}-m}f$ is holomorphic at $\infty$.
+Assume further that the principal part of $f$ involves only Fourier coefficients which are algebraic over $\mathbb{Q}$, or even integral.
+Then the condition $\xi_{\frac{1}{2}-m}f\neq0$ implies the existence of some Fourier coefficient of the holomorphic part of $f$ which is transcendental over $\mathbb{Q}$. \end{conj}

-Conjecture \ref{hwmftrans} is supported by Corollary 1.4 of \cite{[BO]}, for example, as well as by the conjecture preceding it in that reference.
-Indeed, in the weight $\frac{1}{2}$ considered there one has certain theta series of weight $\frac{3}{2}$ which map by the Shimura correspondence to Eisenstein series of weight 2.
-Harmonic weak Maass forms which map to these forms under the operator $\xi_{\frac{1}{2}}$ are known to have algebraic Fourier coefficients.
+Although we do not investigate the Fourier coefficients of harmonic weak Maa\ss\ forms in this paper, let us indicate what evidence towards Conjecture \ref{hwmftrans} does exist.
+First, we mention Corollary 1.4 of \cite{[BO]}, as well as the conjecture preceding it in that reference.
+Indeed, in the weight $\frac{1}{2}$ case considered there one has certain theta series of weight $\frac{3}{2}$ which map by the Shimura correspondence to Eisenstein series of weight 2.
+Harmonic weak Maa\ss\ forms which map to these forms under the operator $\xi_{\frac{1}{2}}$ are known to have algebraic Fourier coefficients.
 Since in higher half-integral weights the Shimura correspondence takes cusp forms to cusp forms, we expect in Conjecture \ref{hwmftrans} only the weakly holomorphic modular forms to have algebraic coefficients.
 In any case, it will be interesting to find, under Conjecture \ref{hwmftrans}, whether every relation between the Heegner $m$-divisors in $Heeg^{(m)}_{st}Cl(X(\Gamma))$ (or in $Heeg^{(m)}Cl(X(\Gamma))$ for $b_{-}=1$) arises from a weakly holomorphic modular form as we described.